code0wl/basin.js/readme.md

 # Basin.js 💧

 A small utility function for chaining non-array data types together.
 Works the same as map does in it's compositional state.
+Main focus is the capture assignment in a linear workflow.

 ### Example